Viftrup/viftrup.github.io/_posts/2023-07-23-Cisco-Secure-Client-Cloud-Management-With-SecureX.markdown

 author: Alexander Viftrup Andersen
 categories: [Secure Client, SecureX, Security]
 ---
+Last year Cisco re-branded their famous and most broadly known VPN product AnyConnect into the Cisco Secure Client (CSC).
+While AnyConnect and its modules is still exactly the same, the new CSC improves the possibilities now and in the future.
+One of the great features of CSC is the possibility to deploy the new "Cloud Management" (CM) module, which allows deep integration within the Cisco SecureX portal.

+<h3>What is Cisco SecureX?</h3>
+SecureX was launched in 2020 but is still unknown for a lot of IT professionals, even though it provides lots of capabilities and as a bonus - **it is free** if you're already an user of Cisco Secure products (Secure Firewall, Endpoint, Email, Umrbella and more)
+In short terms SecureX is a unified-experience between your suite of Cisco Secure products, by being able to integrate your products (Cisco Secure and selected 3rd parts) into one unified dashboard, gaining insights and easy cross-reference between your security suite.
+On top of that the integration of SecureX Orchestration enables your SecOps and NetOps to work closely together and enables both visibility and automation for both teams - being across network, endpoints or cloud.

 Blocking specific internet categories or malicious activity based on DNS is becoming more popular, and often requires very little effort by the IT-department to implement.
 It introduces an efficient protection/enforcement of security and policies, with relatively low “time-to-action”